RajAujla01/data402_nosql/StarWars/README.md

 ![ Alt Text](mongo_exercise6.png)

 7.
-query that gives us all the entries that have an eye_colour of either "yellow" or "orange"
+Query that gives us all the entries that have an eye_colour of either "yellow" or "orange"
 ```
 db.characters.find(
   { eye_color: { $in: ["yellow", "orange"] } }